utshomax/postman-docs/src/pages/docs/collaborating-in-postman/user-groups.md

 Groups that are only assigned the Developer role can have group managers.
 Group managers can edit the name, description, members, and managers for a group.

-When a Developer creates a group they are automatically assigned the role of group manager.
+When a Developer creates a group they're automatically assigned the role of group manager.
 Developers with the group manager role, Admins, and Super Admins can add and remove group managers.

 To edit the managers of a group, select **Team** in the Postman header, then select **Manage Team**.
 Select **Groups** on the left.
 Locate the group you'd like to update and select it to edit.